RAvdek/legendrian_links/README.md

 .../legendrian_links/main
 $ python test_main.py
 ```
 Tests should be added for any new features.
 It is also helpful to use the web application to check examples during development.
+When bugs are discovered, it is best to add new tests.
+In the least, new exception handling should be added which spots the issue.

 # Technical notes